Paul I of Russia: Legacy

 There is some evidence that Paul I was venerated as a saint among the Russian Orthodox populace, even though he was never officially canonized by any of the Orthodox Churches.

+The city of Pavlograd (Pavlohrad) in Eastern Ukraine is claimed to have been named for Paul (the city was renamed from "Luhanske" in 1783), although the modern government have denied this, saying the name refers to Saint Paul.